ABrain-One/Hugging-Face-Uploader/README.md

 # Hugging Face Uploader

+To use this Hugging Face uploader, you’ll need a user access token with write permissions.
+If you don’t have one, you can easily generate it by following the instructions at https://huggingface.co/docs/hub/en/security-tokens

 ## Running on Linux without Python and a virtual environment installation

 Replace the text inside the angle brackets, including the brackets, with the appropriate strings